+The College Council has a Code of Conduct and 'Conflict of Interest' policy that is:

+reviewed at least every three years to ensure it reflects current legislation, practices, public expectations, issues, and emerging initiatives (e.g., Diversity, Equity, and Inclusion); and

+Colleges are best placed to determine the public expectations, issues and emerging initiatives based on input from their members, stakeholders, and the public.
+While there will be similarities across Colleges such as Diversity, Equity, and Inclusion, this is also an opportunity to reflect additional issues, expectations, and emerging initiatives unique to a College or profession.

-Required Evidence College Response a.
-The College Council has a Code of Conduct and 'Conflict of Interest' policy that is: i. reviewed at least every three years to ensure it reflects current legislation, practices, public expectations, issues, and emerging initiatives (e.g., Diversity, Equity, and Inclusion); and The College fulfills this requirement: Yes • Please provide the year when the Council Code of Conduct and 'Conflict of Interest' Policy was last evaluated/updated. • • Please briefly describe any changes made to the Council Code of Conduct and 'Conflict of Interest Policy' resulting from the last review. • All College policies are reviewed at least every three years. • Policy I-2a: Council & Committee Orientation and Training: Code of Conduct for Members of Council and its Committees.
+- Please provide the year when the Council Code of Conduct and 'Conflict of Interest' Policy was last evaluated/updated. - Please briefly describe any changes made to the Council Code of Conduct and 'Conflict of Interest Policy' resulting from the last review.

+All College policies are reviewed at least every three years.

+Policy I-2a: Council & Committee Orientation and Training: Code of Conduct for Members of Council and its Committees.
 At its meeting on June 17, 2022, Council approved amendments to Policy I - 2a: Code of Conduct for Members of Council and its Committees.
 This amendment included adding a statement to reflect the College's commitment to Equity, Diversity, and Inclusion.

-Further clarification: Colleges are best placed to determine the public expectations, issues and emerging initiatives based on input from their members, stakeholders, and the public.
-While there will be Policy I - 6: Conflict of Interest and Reasonable Perception of Bias was reviewed and amended by the Client Relations Committee Through this amendment the Committee added examples of conflicts of interest and bias, to assist members in understanding a similarities across Colleges such as Diversity, Equity, and Inclusion, this is also an opportunity to reflect additional issues, expectations, and emerging initiatives unique to a College or profession.
+Policy I - 6: Conflict of Interest and Reasonable Perception of Bias was reviewed and amended by the Client Relations Committee at their meeting on May 5, 2022.
+Through this amendment the Committee added examples of conflicts of interest and bias, to assist members in understanding and identifying such issues.

 If the response is "partially" or "no", is the College planning to improve its performance over the next reporting period?
-Additional comments for clarification (optional) Choose an item.

-STANDARD 2